 Zygomatic implants use the cheekbones instead of the jawbone.
 When a patient doesn’t have enough jawbone or strong enough gums to hold the implant, the dentist uses the cheekbone to hold the implant.

-Depending on the types of implant you choose, you get two types of tooth options to choose from.
+Depending on the type of implant you choose, you get two types of tooth options to choose from.

 1. Fixed – Most dentists will suggest fixed teeth for dental implants because implants are exceptionally strong.
 Adding fixed teeth makes the implants even stronger.